-Sea-Vista tankers will feature cargo tanks for storage, which will be divided into six groups, in addition to slop tanks to carry approximately 53,700m³ (337,000 barrels) of liquid products.
+Sea-Vista tankers also feature cargo tanks for storage, which are divided into six groups, in addition to slop tanks to carry approximately 53,700m³ (337,000 barrels) of liquid products.

 Engine and propulsion

-The ECO-class will be powered by a set of conversion-capable, dual-fuel-capable G-series MAN ME slow-speed, auxiliary, main engine.
+The ECO-class is powered by a set of conversion-capable, dual-fuel-capable G-series MAN ME slow-speed, auxiliary, main engine.

-It will have a maximum continuous rating (MCR) of 7,700kW at 90.3rpm and nominal continuous rating (NCR) of 5,775kW at 82rpm.
+It has a maximum continuous rating (MCR) of 7,700kW at 90.3rpm and nominal continuous rating (NCR) of 5,775kW at 82rpm.
 The daily fuel oil consumption (DFOC) of the vessels at NCR is approximately 22.2t/d.

-The tankers will have a service speed of 14.5k at design draft and a cruising range of 10,200nmi.
-The onboard electricity will be supplied by three 1,240kW diesel generator sets.
+The tankers have a service speed of 14.5k at design draft and a cruising range of 10,200nmi.
+The on-board electricity is supplied by three 1,240kW diesel generator sets.